 Virginia National Interest River Conservation Act of 1987 (16 U.S.C.
 460m-15 note; Public Law 100-534).

-(5) REFERENCES.-Any reference in a law, map, regulation, document, paper, or other record of the United States to the New River Gorge National River shall be considered to be a reference to the "New River Gorge National Preserve", as appropriate.

-(d) AUTHORIZATION OF APPROPRIATIONS.-There are authorized.
+(5) REFERENCES.-Any reference in a law, map, regulation, document, paper, or other record of the United States to the New River Gorge National River shall be considered to be a reference to the "New River Gorge National Preserve", as appropriate. (d) AUTHORIZATION OF APPROPRIATIONS.-There are authorized a reference in the state of the state of the state of the state of the state.

-to be appropriated such sums as are necessary to carry out this
+to be appropriated such sums as are necessary to carry out this section.